paraspell/xcm-tools/packages/xcm-router/README.md

 ## Helpful functions

 Below, you can find helpful functions that are exported from XCM Router to help you enhance front end usability of XCM Router.
+You can find out more in [official documentation](https://paraspell.github.io/docs/router/router-use.html#helpful-functions).

 ```ts
 import {getExchangeAssets, getExchangePairs} from @paraspell/xcm-router